St. Patrick's Day

 Who can order a death certificate in Tennessee?

-In Tennessee, a certified copy of the death certificate that includes the cause of death may be issued only to the following individuals:
+In Tennessee, a certified copy of the death certificate that includes the cause of death may be issued only to certain individuals and organizations.
+This group includes:

 • the deceased person's spouse, child, parent, or other next of kin

-• a person who can show that the cause of death is necessary to establish a legal right or claim, or
+• a person who can show that the cause of death is necessary to establish a legal right or claim.

 For more information, see Tennessee Code § 68-3-205 and Tennessee's death certificate application form.